-- EACEA A6 Platforms, Studies and Analysis - If yes, indicate and describe the reasons for teachers and/or school heads (e.g. a policy change, an adjustment to the cost of living, a change stated in a collective agreement).
-In the cell "other changes", indicate changes not covered by previous categories. - Indicate which worksheets data have changed and provide the estimated variation (in percentages) by education level. - Changes in METHODOLOGY leading to significant changes in the data reported. - Indicate whether data have varied (yes/no). - If yes, describe the nature of this methodological change for teachers and/or school heads. - Indicate which worksheets data have changed and provide the estimated variation (in percentages) by education level.
+- o Indicate which worksheets data have changed and provide the estimated variation (in percentages) by education level. - Changes in METHODOLOGY leading to significant changes in the data reported. - o Indicate whether data have varied (yes/no). - o If yes, describe the nature of this methodological change for teachers and/or school heads. - o Indicate which worksheets data have changed and provide the estimated variation (in percentages) by education level.